 (f) Observe the screen for approximately 2 minutes to check for ECUs and sensors that are displayed as not communicating. (g) Perform the inspection as specified in the Problem Symptoms Table for the ECUs or sensors that are not communicating.

-Toyota Tundra Service Manual > Audio And Visual System: Vehicle Speed Signal Circuit between Radio Receiver and Combination Meter
+Toyota Tundra Service Manual > Navigation System: Vehicle Speed Signal Circuit between Stereo Component Amplifier and Combination Meter